Karthikeyagooty/Elevate_labs/README.md

-# Elevate_labs
+# Elevate_Labs

-# Data Cleaning and Preprocessing Notebook
+## Task-1: Data Cleaning and Preprocessing Notebook

-This repository contains a Jupyter Notebook for cleaning and preprocessing a dataset, following best practices in data preparation.
+This repository contains Task 1: a Jupyter Notebook dedicated to cleaning and preprocessing a dataset, following best practices in data preparation.
 The steps include:

 1. **Identifying and Handling Missing Values:** Detect and address missing data to ensure dataset quality.
 2. **Removing Duplicate Rows:** Eliminate duplicate records to maintain data integrity.